HardlyDifficult/Tutorials/Chapter2.md

 ## Add Character to the Scene with a Walk Animation

-Drag the sprites for walking into the Hierarchy to create a Character and animation.
+Create a Character GameObject with a walk animation.
 Change Order in Layer to 2.
 We are using adventurer_tilesheet_9 and adventurer_tilesheet_10.

 <details><summary>How</summary>

- - Hold Ctrl and select "adventurer_tilesheet_9" and "adventurer_tilesheet_10" sprites from the sprite sheet "adventurer_tilesheet".
+ - Hold Ctrl and select 'adventurer_tilesheet_9' and 'adventurer_tilesheet_10' sprites from the sprite sheet 'adventurer_tilesheet'.
  - Drag them into the Hierarchy.
  - When prompted, save the animation as Assets/Animations/CharacterWalk.anim.
- - In the 'Inspector', set the SpriteRenderer's 'Order in Layer' to 2.
+ - In the Inspector, set the SpriteRenderer's 'Order in Layer' to 2.
  - Rename the GameObject to "Character" (optional).

 <img src="http://i.imgur.com/k7bSlCp.gif" width=50% />